OleHalvor/ChatFilterAddon/README.md

 ### How to use

-1. Press "Clone or Download" on this page, choose "Download ZIP"
+1. Download the latest version from: https://github.com/OleHalvor/ChatFilterAddon/releases
-2. Extract "ChatFilterAddon-Master" into interface/addons/ folder
+2. Extract "ChatFilterAddon" into interface/addons/ folder
-2. Remove "-master" from folder name
 3. activate it in the addon menu before loggin into your character
 4. Create a new chat window named "LFM".
 5. Optional: Join "world, LookingForMore" etc in a chat window (can be hidden)